Sara-M-Green/tipout/README.md

 # tipout
-A tipout calculator for Shelter Distilling using HTML, CSS and JavaScript
+A bartender tipout calculator for Shelter Distilling using HTML, CSS, JavaScript and JQuery.
+By entering sales, tips will be calculated by the appropriate percentage.
+After all tip outs are calculated, the remaining tips will be allocated between bartenders.